surmwill/recycler_unity/README.md

 # Getting Started

 You will need 3 things:
-1. The data you will pass to the Recycler (a normal C# class).
+1. The data you want to display in a list (a normal C# class).
-2. A recycler entry to bind the data to (a prefab).
+2. A recycler entry that takes your data and displays it (a prefab).
 3. The Recycler itself (a component).

-### The Data
+### 1. The Data

-Here is some sample data in which we store a word to display and a background color.
+Here is some sample data which contains a word we'd like to display along with a background color.

 ```
 public class DemoRecyclerData : IRecyclerScrollRectData<string>
 {
-    // IRecyclerScrollRectData<string> implementation
+    // Interface implementation.
+Each piece of data needs a unique key identifying it.
     public string Key => Word;

     public string Word { get; private set; }